ixaxaar/monoid.space/src/Algebra/groups.lagda.md

     ∙-congʳ y==z = ∙-cong rfl y==z
 ```

+Magmas are a nice start but are yet too general to be useful.
+Lets add more structure.

 ## Semigroup

 A semigroup is a structure where the operation is associative.

-A magma is a structure containing:
+A semigroup is a structure containing:

 - A set $𝔽$
 - A binary operation: `∙`